costas90/classic-arcade-game-clone/README.md

 of a score as possible.
 Your score increases by 10 points every time you collect a gem or when you reach the water.

-Stay away from the red bugs or your score will reset to 0!
+Stay away from the red bugs!
+If you touch them the game will be over.

 ## License